HomeGlossary › Lemon Balm

 Scent

-Lemon Balm opens with a bright and bracing citrus note that is similar to of freshly squeezed lemons, yet softer and more herbaceous.
-This initial burst of freshness is complemented by a green, slightly minty undertone that rounds out the profile.
+Lemon Balm opens with a bright citrus note, similar to freshly squeezed lemon but softer and more herbaceous, with a green, slightly minty undertone.

 Scent Evolution